synthience/synthetic_recall/synthians_memory_core/docs/core/vector_index.md

 The vector index is a critical component that enables fast similarity-based retrieval of memories and assemblies.
 It maps unique identifiers to vector embeddings and provides efficient search capabilities.

-The primary implementation is in the `MemoryVectorIndex` class, which wraps FAISS's `IndexIDMap` functionality with additional features for persistence, error handling, and GPU acceleration.
+The primary implementation is in the `MemoryVectorIndex` class, which wraps FAISS's `IndexIDMap` functionality with additional features for persistence, error handling, asynchronous operations, and robust recovery mechanisms.

 ## Key Components